Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Experiment Results

 \subsubsection{Out-of-Sequence Novel View Synthesis}

 We further evaluate out-of-sequence novel view rendering on our self-collected dataset, which presents a greater challenge than in-sequence rendering.
 For this assessment, views are sampled at 10 Hz along the out-of-sequence trajectory.
 As shown in Tab.~\ref{tab:rendering_oos}, our method achieves the best results.
 Fig.~\ref{fig:out-of-seq} illustrates the camera trajectories and the corresponding novel view rendering results along the out-of-sequence path.
-Compared to our closest baseline, Gaussian-LIC, our Gaussian map is more effectively regularized and optimized, leading to sharper and higher-fidelity novel view synthesis with fewer artifacts.
+Compared to Gaussian-LIC, the Gaussian map of Gaussian-LIC2 is more effectively regularized and optimized, leading to sharper and higher-fidelity novel view synthesis with fewer artifacts.